Wedding Day Timeline: Everything You Need to Know

 Time: 5 minutes

-Next, it’s back to open dancing until the last song, which should be scheduled five minutes before the conclusion of the reception.
+It’s back to open dancing until the last song, which should be scheduled 10 minutes before the conclusion of the reception.

 GRAND EXIT